Building Safety and Inspection Services Office Hours

 To submit a building permit request to Boulder County, you must submit following:

-- Two copies of a site plan and two complete sets of building plans, and one digital version of the PDF files (unless the work is limited to interior remodeling).
+- Two copies of a site plan and two complete sets of building plans, and one digital version of the PDF files (A site plan is not required if the work is limited to interior remodeling).

 - A completed Building Permit Application Form.